Health & Wellness

 Mammography is not perfect, and it will not catch all breast cancers, but it is the only research-proven imaging study to find these cancers, with an 80% chance of success.
 With a screening mammogram, 15 minutes of your time can save your life.

-Breast Cancer Screening Guidelines Explained
+What are Current Breast Cancer Screening Guidelines?

 Breast cancer screening guidelines vary widely among professional societies, which can be frustrating and confusing for patients.
 To keep it simple, when women begin regular screening mammograms at the age of 40, they have the greatest chance of catching cancer and saving their life.